PORTFOLIO - FISH ART

 Rainbows are beautiful trout and each one is uniquely coloured.

-Pewter with acrylic, gold leaf and resin.
-The mount is copper treated with patina.
+Subject: Pewter with acrylic, gold leaf and resin.

 TunaShoalBlue.png